OpenNebula/docs/source/configuration_guide/marketplaces_configuration/overview.rst

 Read the :ref:`OpenNebula Systems MarketPlace <market_one>` as it's global for all OpenNebula installations.
 Then read the specific guide for the MarketPlace flavor you are interested in.
 Finally, read the :ref:`Managing MarketPlaceApps <marketapp>` to understand what operations you can perform on MarketPlaceApps.

-After reading this chapter you can continue configuring more :ref:`Advanced Components <advanced_components>`.
+After reading this chapter you can continue configuring more :Advanced Components <advanced_components>`.

 Hypervisor Compatibility
 ================================================================================